SocketDotTech/socket-v2-sdk-docs/docs/guides/execute-routes.md

 Once you have decided on a suitable route to execute.
 You may start engaging the sdk to execute it.

+For the simplest way to execute routes, you can [connect a web3 provider](./web3-provider-execute.md).
+This will take care of most of the execution process.

+For the more controlled process, read on.

 It's important to first understand what is required to execute a trade.

 ## Requirements